michalsapka/michal.sapka.me/softeng/opinionated_software.md

 of being a software, what does it actually do?
 Nothing.
 Absolutely nothing.
 It does not solve any real problems my company encounters.
 It’s only a tool.
 Ultimately, what is the difference between Confluence and Dropbox Paper?
 Slack and Hipchat?
-Jira and any of the minion existing scrum software?
+Jira and any of the million existing scrum based software?
 Purely technical.

 What I expect software to do is to challenge me and try to enforce what I should and shouldn’t be doing in order to be productive.
 When it comes to features, for every „yes”